 None of this is true, of course, if the soil in your raised bed isn’t at its best.
 And that’s the great things about raised beds.
 You can dig them out and fill them as you like.
 Think of them as a controlled experiment in which you’re looking for just the perfect mix of organic materials — including beneficial microbes and other living things — and naturally occurring nutrients like nitrogen and minerals.

 If you’re using compost, make sure that it’s completely finished.
 If you’re adding manures of any kind, make sure they’re completely composted and are no longer “hot.”
-Mix in other materials, like peat or perlite if you’re looking for good drainage, or sand, which root vegetables like.
+Mix in other materials, like peat, pumice or vermiculite if you’re looking for good drainage, or sand, which root vegetables like.
 The easiest way to make sure compost is garden-ready is to spread it in the fall, leaving it on the surface to finish through the freeze and thaw cycles of winter.

 If you didn’t spread compost in the fall or just don’t have any to spare, you can make it on the spot and grow in it as you do.
 We’ve stuck a bale or two of straw in raised beds in the fall and were left with good results when we pulled the remnants off in the spring.